The five-year award by the National Cancer Institute supports the study of how healthy fat cells support growth of blood cancer cells.Read More

 Smoking is the leading cause of preventable death.
 On average, smokers die 10 years earlier than nonsmokers.
-While the U.S. rate decreased from 2012 to 2015, Maine's rate did not change significantly.
+The smoking rate in Maine went down from 19.8% to 18% between 2016 and 2018.

 Overall, 19.8% of adults in Maine smoke every day or some days.
 However, this rate varies from a high of 26.6% in Aroostook county to a low of 13.9% in Cumberland.